Representative town meeting: Connecticut

 Representative town meetings (RTMs) vary from town to town, and can vary widely in terms of rules and bylaws.
-The town of Westport, Connecticut has non-partisan RTMs, where while a member may belong to a party, it may not be advertised as such, and the First Selectman may veto any legislation passed excepting for appropriations.
+The town of Westport, Connecticut, has non-partisan RTMs, where while a member may belong to a party, it may not be advertised as such, and the First Selectman may veto any legislation passed except for appropriations.
 Wethersfield, Connecticut, however, requires "minority representation" so that no one party can control the RTM.
 Groton, Connecticut, specifically allows for a valid meeting to take place with no less than half the body present, that the meeting must be open to the public, and that senior town officials such as the town clerk or Superintendent of Schools have all the same rights as members except for voting or raising motions.
 Greenwich, Connecticut, with a representative town meeting and a Select Board, is the largest town in Connecticut (61,171 population as of 2010 census) with a town meeting / Select Board style of government.